spookysys/ArduinoCore-samd/README.md

 Add this to Additional Boards Manager URLs in Arduino Studio's Preferences: `https://raw.githubusercontent.com/spookysys/telemetry-arduino/master/publish/package_l.raumschiffbau_index.json`

+Then go to Board Manager and install Rocket Brain by L.Raumschiffbau.

 ## License and credits

 This core has been developed by Arduino LLC in collaboration with Atmel.